Adding Fields to Objects

 Label: This value identifies the field in the Objects UI and can be localized after the field is created.

-Field Name: This value determines the field’s name in the back-end and uses camel case.
+Field Name: This value determines the field’s name in the backend and uses camel case.
 Once a field is published, this value cannot be changed.

 note